Admission information

 All full-time students will require a ONE Card Student Photo ID.
 The ONE Card is used to gain access to the different services the college provides, such as but not limited to testing, printing and library resources, writing tests/exams, receiving course marks, access open computer labs, borrowing materials from the Library Resource Centre and to gain entry to the Recreation Centre.
 This card is normally issued in the student's first semester and students are expected to upload their photo.

-An individual, who is not registered in a program and is interested in registering for a course delivered during the day, will be able to do so beginning the first week of classes if the course is available.
+An individual who is not registered in a program, and is interested in registering for a course or section that is exclusive to a full-time program, will be able to do so beginning one week prior to the term start date, if the course is available.
 Registration is based on space availability in the course(s) and prerequisites (if applicable) being met.
 Registration does not guarantee eventual acceptance or readmission into a full-time program and a student cannot graduate from Part-time Studies.
-Individuals may consider becoming a Part-time Studies (Day Courses) student for one of the following reasons:
+Individuals may consider becoming a Part-time Studies student for one of the following reasons:

-Registration for Part-time Studies (Day Courses) begins on the first day of classes through the Student Portal
+Part-time course registration begins one week prior to the first day of classes through the Student Portal.

 To register for courses, you may log in as a student or browse Continuing Education courses to confirm course availability.
 Part-time Studies students will be expected to pay for courses selected through the portal at time of registration.

-An individual requesting registration for a course that is not available through their student portal and part of a full-time cohort program must complete the Part-time Studies Course Registration Form.
+An individual requesting registration for a course that is not available through their student portal and part of a full-time cohort program must submit a Part-time Studies Course Registration Form.

 The academic team will review the request to determine eligibility for registration (prerequisites/corequisites/program standards-rules are met), that the course has capacity, and no timetable conflict exists.